Zollerboy1/Fly/README.md

-:heavy_exclamation_mark: This README.md file isn't completed yet, other language specifications will be added soon.
+:heavy_exclamation_mark: This language description isn't completed yet, other language specifications will be added soon.
 If you have an idea for a new feature, feel free to send a PR.
 For now the code syntax highlighting language is Swift, because it's syntax is very similar.
+Also I want to thank Faiçal Tchirou, who wrote the very good tutorial [Let’s Build a Programming Language](https://hackernoon.com/lets-build-a-programming-language-2612349105c6), which mainly inspired me.

 # Fly
 ## New programming language inspired mainly by Swift, but also other languages like Python.
 It'll be written in Swift.

-Contents:
+### Contents:

 1. [Data Types](#data-types)
 2. [Comments](#comments)